mk29142/suggesting-story-titles/README.md

   then into the constructor.

 # TODO
+ * Group locations such that one title is produced instead of one per photo.
+Should be a case of just modifying the `suggestor` to not call generator on each location but group them first.

  * In a production setting I would pass in the api-token using a config file.

  * In a production setting I would create a logger and pass in the context.
 This would